syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endhighlight %}
 {% endtabs %}

-### Adding header and footer in Exported PDF document
+### Adding header and footer in the exported PDF document

-We can add header/footer to a PDF documents using PdfPageTemplateElement class.
+We can add header/footer to a PDF documents using the PdfPageTemplateElement class.
 The header and footer can contain any types of element including dynamic fields.

 {% tabs %}